AesaraB/mypaint-website/pages/design/hig/_index.md

 MyPaint's [human interface guidelines](https://en.wikipedia.org/wiki/Human_interface_guidelines) sets out rules to help developers maintain consistency in the [user experience]({{ .ref "/design/uxui" }}).
 Additionally, by providing these guidelines, developers have a point of reference when justifying inconsistent design.

+# Throwaway
+- Excellent fullscreen workflow.
+GUI elements can appear only on demand and directly at the cursor.

 # Links and resources
 - [Apple](https://developer.apple.com/design/human-interface-guidelines/)
 - [GNOME](https://developer.gnome.org/hig/index.html)